Get a free, no obligation personal loan quote with rates as low as 9.99%

 To help address the problem of identity theft, credit reporting agencies offer individuals in vulnerable positions credit monitoring services.
-Read below to find out what this service is, how it can help you, and where it falls short, as well.
+So, is it worth signing up for such services?
+If so, what’s the best identity theft protection in Canada?

 What Is Credit Monitoring?

-Credit monitoring services can lull you into a false sense of security, convincing you that your personal information is safe when it’s still vulnerable.
+Credit monitoring services can lull you into a false sense of security, convincing you that your personal information is safe when it may still be vulnerable.
 However, it does serve a useful function by sending you fraud alerts, allowing you to take swift action to rectify any fraudulent activity.

 – Unlimited access to credit report and score